hbkabir004/hbkabir004/README.md

 ### 🚀 About Me
 <p align="left">
 I am a Programmer and Frontend Developer.
-I've recently completed my B.Sc. in CSE.
-I am looking for a Job as a Frontend Developer to start my software development career professionally as well as to improve my teamwork ability and upgrade my skills and abilities to the next level.
+Recently completed my B.Sc. in CSE and want to be hired as a Frontend Developer to start my software development career professionally as well as to improve my teamwork ability and upgrade my skills and abilities to the next level.
 </p>

 <h3 align="left">👨‍💻 Skills & Experiance:</h3>